 - Who needs to register their vehicle?

-All students, faculty, staff and coaches who operate a vehicle on campus.
+All students, faculty, and staff who operate a vehicle on campus.

 - How do I register my vehicle?